');

 About Providence, KY

-Providence is a small community in Kentucky with a population of 2,861 residents.
-The median household income is $53,208 per year, which is near the national average.
-The median age in Providence is 46.4 years.
+Providence is a small town located in Kentucky with a population of 2,861 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,208 per year, which is 29% below the national median of $75,149.
+The median age of 46.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Providence Ranks in Kentucky